The Irony of Integrity: Character Traits Leaders Need

-In addition to the most important leadership competencies for function leaders, these character traits are key for senior executives.
+These character traits are key for senior executives.

-The Irony (and Trouble) with Our Findings on Character Traits of Leaders
+The Irony (and Trouble) With Our Findings on Character Traits of Leaders

 Our research found that while integrity is the most important character strength for the performance of top-level executives, it has less to do with the performance of middle-level managers.